fatihpurtas/fatihpurtas/README.md

 <h2 align="center">Hi 👋!
-I'm Fatih.<br> I do research and produce projects in the field of Cyber Security.<br> The projects I typically share here are programs I've coded to simplify my daily life.
-After all, I'm an engineer :D<br> I will share these projects I have stored from time to time.</h2>
+I'm Fatih.<br> I do research and produce projects in the field of Cyber Security.<br><br> The projects I typically share here are programs I've coded to simplify my daily life.
+After all, I'm an engineer :D<br><br> I will share these projects I have stored from time to time.</h2>

 ###